codecademy-engineering/intermediate-go-training-2023/3_Serving_File_Data/examples.md

 ```

 Structs can be nested.
 If your json data has a nested structure, you might want to
-unmarshall it into a struct that also uses nesting.
+unmarshal it into a struct that also uses nesting.

 ```go
 type author struct {